 The remediation efforts we have undertaken in response to the FDA's inspectional observations and as a result of further internal review include upgrades to our manufacturing equipment and updates to our manufacturing processes and quality oversight.
 These changes are intended to resolve the FDA's outstanding concerns, including regarding the presence of particulate matter in certain manufactured lots of DEXTENZA, and enable us to consistently produce commercial lots and establish manufacturing processes sufficient for purposes of resubmission of our NDA.
 In December 2017, we requested a meeting with the FDA to describe our remediation efforts and NDA resubmission plans and to seek feedback.
 A meeting was granted in January 2018, and we believe that the preliminary written responses from the FDA to our questions fully addressed our meeting objectives.
 We decided that the meeting would no longer be necessary because of the completeness of the FDA's response and that the FDA's comments do not require substantial change in our manufacturing or regulatory plans.
 As a result, the correspondence with the FDA will represent the official record of that previously scheduled meeting.
-Subject to satisfactorily addressing the FDA inspectional observations and demonstrating consistency in our commercial stage manufacturing process, we plan to resubmit our NDA for DEXTENZA for the treatment of post-surgical ocular pain in the second quarter of 2018.
+We resubmitted our NDA for DEXTENZA for the treatment of post-surgical ocular pain in June 2018.
 Adequate resolution of the outstanding Form 483 inspectional observations and the final decision as to the adequacy of our manufacturing processes are determined by the FDA, with input from CDER's Office of Process and Facilities, as part of the NDA review process, and are necessary prior to NDA approval.
-If we are unable to resolve these inspectional observations in a timely manner or achieve consistency in our commercial stage manufacturing process, our resubmission of our NDA and its potential approval would be delayed or prevented.
+If we are unable to resolve these inspectional observations in a timely manner, resolve any additional inspectional observations that may be identified in our upcoming re-inspection or achieve consistency in our commercial stage manufacturing process, the potential approval of our NDA would be delayed or prevented.